ocskier/WishList/README.md

-# reactreadinglist-auth
+# wishlist app
-React Reading List App with simple Auth
+An App for Creating and Sharing Wishlists for special occasions